-What are ENCLOSURES?
+What are enclosures?

 First, you have to know what the CHORD TONES of each CHORD are.
 This is because these are the notes you will be targeting with the ENCLOSURES.

-Let’s begin with a G MAJOR CHORD:
+Let’s begin with a G MAJOR CHORD half-step enclosure:

 Now, you can play those in two different orders.
 Starting on the F# or by starting on the G#, as long as the G is the last note.
 You can name this a 1/2 step enclosure

 So you have both 1/2 step and whole step enclosures.
 Sometimes people will combine the two.
 For instance, playing a 1/2 step below and then a whole step above or vice versa.
 There are many combinations available.
 Here is one combining both.

-Give a G MAJOR SCALE = G A B C D E F#
+Given a G MAJOR SCALE = G A B C D E F#

 - A step down from G via the G MAJOR SCALE is F#